ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/start/installation/setup-wizard.markdown

 K.  Repeat the process for the remaining nodes.
 When all the nodes are up, you can view the updated topology in the Studio.

 {NOTE: A Healthy Cluster}

-All of the nodes in a healthy cluster should be green with green lines between them.
+* All of the nodes in a healthy cluster should be green with green lines between them.
-If one of the nodes disconnects at any time, the RavenDB studio will show that it is red with a red line showing the disconnect.
+* If one of the nodes disconnects at any time, the RavenDB studio will show that it is red with a red line showing the disconnect.
 {NOTE/}

 ![Figure 11.
 Healthy Cluster](images/setup/12.png "Healthy Cluster")
 </br>

 You have successfully finished setting up a secure cluster of RavenDB servers using a Let's Encrypt certificate.

+You can now [register the cluster as a service](../../start/installation/running-as-service) in your OS (it will run in the background every time your machine starts).

 {PANEL/}